 - In Indiana, the state Office of Early Childhood and Out of School Learning (OECOSL) funds a school age specialist who collaborates with the Indiana Afterschool Network including offering program support programs, consumer information and an analysis of school-age specific licensing and technical assistance needs.

-- In Kentucky, the state agency coordinates with the Statewide Afterschool Network (Beyond School Bells) and offers technical assistance to afterschool programs as they work through state licensing and CCDF subsidy requirements.
+- In Nebraska, the state agency coordinates with the Statewide Afterschool Network (Beyond School Bells) and offers technical assistance to afterschool programs as they work through state licensing and CCDF subsidy requirements.

 - New Jersey, coordination with the statewide afterschool network (New Jersey School Age Care Coalition –NJSACC) provides program support with implementation of the New Jersey Quality Afterschool standards, school-age conferences, workshops and technical assistance.
 The state has also expanded school age professional development offerings in its workforce registry.